 Once you have your chart selected you are able to select Gauge Value.
 This is the number you are wanting to track.
 Once you have that selected you will need to select your Gauge Min and Max values.
 To do this, select the dropdown menu under the respective titles, and either type in a value for each or select the cells that will create the upper and lower limits of your chart.
 Most charts start at 0 and end at the desired goal number.

-Now that you have selected your data you can further customize your Gauge chart by selecting Display.
+Now that you have selected your data you can further customize your Gauge chart by selecting Display in the Settings section.
 We recommend Displaying Number Increment and Displaying Tick Marks on your Gauge Chart for easier viewing.

 Display a Number Increments